spineda2019/osOS/README.md

 believe (I could be wrong) don't exist in zig 0.13 and earlier.
 I have also encountered buggy code generation from some versions of 0.14 causing some triple faults.
 If you want to build this, please use the zig-master.

+## Build Requirements
+The build itself should be dependency free, and is a high priority goal of the project.
+If you would like to _boot_ into the OS, then you need some tools:

+* cdrtools
+    * For "genisoimage".
+Needed to build the iso
+* QEMU or Bochs
+    * The emulator used to boot into the kernel.
+Qemu is the default

 ## Building
 The kernel currently uses the zig build system (and only the zig build system)